 When it comes to education law, Clark Hill delivers the depth and legal know-how of a premier boutique supported by the full array of firmwide commercial and government law practices.
 Our firm offers extensive experience counseling public school districts, intermediate school districts, independent schools, community colleges, and universities on the legal issues that impact all facets of school operations.

-We are able to assist with any of the numerous issues our education clients may face.
+We can assist with any of the numerous issues our education clients may face.
 Our attorneys are known and valued for being available and responsive.
-They listen to clients in order to understand their goals and effectuate even the most distinct objectives.
-While some law firms tell clients what to do, we view our role as serving our client’s administrative team and working together to determine what is in their best interest and then empowering the client to achieve the result.
+They listen to clients to understand their goals and effectuate even the most distinct objectives.
+While some law firms tell clients what to do, we view our role as serving our clients' administrative team and working together to determine what is in their best interest and then empowering the client to achieve the result.
 Throughout the process, we stand with the client all the way.

 Our team remains steadfastly focused on preventative law.
 We do this by having a long-term perspective and orient ourselves to preventing problems.
-Our team is collaborative and understands that overcoming obstacles to progress often means interacting appropriately with and before various stakeholders in a community, such as unions and parent groups
+Our collaborative team understands that overcoming obstacles to progress often means interacting appropriately with and before various stakeholders in a community, such as unions and parent groups.